axtma/cloudnetworking-config-solutions/docs/LoadBalancer/external-network-passthrough-lb-mig.md

 \<img src="images/external-network-passthrough-lb-mig.png" alt="Network Passthrough External Load Balancer Architecture Diagram" width="500"/\>
 \</p\>

   * **External Client:** Initiates traffic towards the application.
   * **External IP Address:** The public IP address associated with the Forwarding Rule of the Network Passthrough Load Balancer.
   * **External Load Balancer (Network Passthrough):** Operates at the network layer (Layer 4) and distributes incoming traffic to backend instances without proxying the connection.
 This deployment uses a *regional* NLB.
-  * **Forwarding Rule:** Directs incoming traffic based on IP address, protocol, and port to the Regional Backend Service.
-  * **Regional Backend Service:** Defines the backend instances (in this case, within a Regional Managed Instance Group) that will receive traffic.
-It also manages health checks.
-  * **Zonal Backend Instance Groups:** Managed Instance Groups (MIGs) deployed across multiple zones within a region (e.g., `us-central1-a`, `us-central1-b`).
-These groups contain the backend web servers.
-  * **TCP Health Check:** Periodically probes the backend instances to determine their health and availability.
-Traffic is only sent to healthy instances.
-  * **NAT (Network Address Translation):** While not directly part of the NLB's data path, NAT might be used for outbound internet access from the backend instances.
-  * **Direct Server Return (DSR):** The diagram indicates a Direct Server Return path (dashed red lines).
-This is an advanced configuration where backend instances send responses directly to the client, bypassing the load balancer for egress traffic.
-This can improve performance and reduce latency.
-  * **External Client:** Initiates traffic towards the application.
-  * **External IP Address:** The public IP address associated with the Forwarding Rule of the Network Passthrough Load Balancer.
-  * **External Load Balancer (Network Passthrough):** Operates at the network layer (Layer 4) and distributes incoming traffic to backend instances without proxying the connection.
-This deployment uses a *regional* NLB.